Ming (DJ): Current career

 In 2006, MING opened his own label and music production company, Hood Famous Music (HFM), which he co-runs with Jumpshot, in New York City.
 MING has produced remixes for Beyoncé, Black Eyed Peas, Lady Gaga, Katy Perry and developed artists such as Michael Lynche, a fourth-place finisher on season 9 of American Idol.
 Lynche's "What Would You Say" was licensed for the film, Madea Goes to Jail.

 In 2007, he opened Habitat Music which focuses on music for film, television and movies.

 In 2010, MING wrote a monthly column in Electronic Musician magazine called 'Production Central', which focussed on record production technique.
 He also had a monthly video blog on ElectronicMusician.com that was part artists interviews and part recording technics.

 In 2011, MING began regularly releasing electro house singles on HFM.
 In 2012 he released MING+2beeps KING KONG EP on Steve Aoki's Dim Mak Records.

-In 2014, he released a trap and bass EP entitled “Blackout” on Datsik's Firepower Records.
+In 2014, he released a trap and bass EP entitled "Blackout" on Datsik's Firepower Records.
 In 2015, he was nominated for a Grammy Award for Best Remixed Recording, Non-Classical for his remix of "Crossfingers - Falling Out" feat.
 Danny Losito.

 Commercial work

 MING has produced original music for top television series including CSI: NY, CSI: Miami, Sex and the City, Weeds, Dinner Take All, and Travel Spies.
+Working with FS, he contributed a song to the anime Boogiepop Phantom.
 MING has also created commercial scores for Sears, Nissan, Burger King, Nokia, AT&T, Doritos and Chevy. (note MING's cameo in the Nissan commercial).